preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/settings/document-picker/index.rst

 + **Title**: You can adda a title for the caterogory in any or all avaailable languages.
 Default language is mandatory.
 + **Sharepoint Library/Search category**: A Document Picker category can either be a Sharepoint library or a search category.
 Select what you will create here.
 + **Share point Library Url**: If you selected "Sharepoint Library" above, add the Url to the library here.
 + **Search Categories**: If you selected "Search category" above, use this list to select search category.
-The search categories are set up for the Business Profile, see: :doc:`Searech settings </admin-settings/buseiness-group-settings/search/index>`
+The search categories are set up for the Business Profile, see: :doc:`Search settings </admin-settings/business-group-settings/search/index>`
 + **Allow user to upload document**: If you create a category for a Sharepoint library you can allow uppload to this libary in the Document Picker, by selecting this option.
 + **Add Filter**: If you are using a Search Category you can add filters to allow the users to filter the list in the Document Picker, see below for an example.